 According to the Carbon Trust: turning your thermostat down by just one degree could save you as much as 8% on your energy bill.
-They even made this cool poster that you can put up in your workplace.
+They even made a cool poster that you can put up in your workplace.

 2. Switch off your lights when you’re not around

 At A.M.
 Custom Clothing we have automatic sensors in our office that turn off our lights when there is no one in the room.
 But you don’t need to do this, since the invention of the light bulb, there has been a tool for switching it off again; it’s called a switch.
 Anytime you leave a room, just flick the switch, and you could save as much as 15% on your lighting costs.

 3. Turn off your computer when it’s not in use